-Consumption of biofuels in transport decreased by 64% from the record level in the two preceding years.
+Consumption of biofuels in transport decreased by 6% from the year before while the use of diesel oil increased by 2%.
 Annual variation in the consumption of biofuels is caused by Finland's biofuel legislation, which allows the distributors to fulfil the bio obligation flexibly in advance.
-Although the consumption of renewable energy sources rose compared with the previous year, their share of total energy consumption and also of end consumption declined slightly.
-This is because the amount of other fuels simultaneously grew more than renewable energy sources.

-29.6 TWh (45%) of electricity was produced with renewable energy sources (>50% with hydro power, 10% with wind power and the remainder with wood-based fuels).
+In 2019 60.0 TWh was produced in Finland, out of which 31 TWh was produced with renewable energy sources (>40% with hydro power, 19% with wind power and the remainder with wood-based fuels).
 (Energy supply and consumption, Statistics Finland).

-Electricity consumption and production in 2018
+Electricity consumption and production in 2019

-In 2017, the production of electricity in Finland amounted to 66.0 TWh and the total electricity consumption to 85.2 TWh, thus the difference of 19 TWh was net imports, which was more than ever before.
+In 2019, the production of electricity in Finland amounted to 66.0 TWh and the total electricity consumption to 85.2 TWh, thus the difference of 19 TWh was net imports, which was more than ever before.
 15 TWh of the imported electricity was imported from Sweden, 6 TWHs from Russia.
 Almost all export of electricity (3 TWh) was to Estonia.
 (Figure 2.11)

-Figure 2.11 Imports and exports of electricity (Energy Statistics, Year book 2018)
+Figure 2.11 Imports and exports of electricity (Energy Statistics, Year book 2020)